fredboys/thorin-team/README.md

-First project using Flask framwork, CSS, Bootstrap
+First project using Flask, CSS, Bootstrap, Jinja, Python and HTML